-SLO 2: Support the ED team by answering clinical questions and making safe decisions

-KC1. understand how to apply clinical guidelines

-KC2. understand how to use diagnostic tests in ruling out key pathology, and be able to describe a safe management plan, including discharge where appropriate, knowing when help is required

-KC3. be aware of the human factors at play in clinical decision making and their impact on patient safety

-KC4. be able to support the medical, nursing and administrative team in answering clinical questions

-KC5. be able to make safe decisions for discharge, with appropriate advice for management beyond the ED, including when taking over other clinicians' patients

-KC6. be able to provide advice and support for colleagues working within the ACP's own scope of practice and delegated authority.
+SLO 2: Support the ED team by answering clinical questions and making safe decisions Key Capabilities At point of credentialing, the PEM-ACP will: KC1. understand how to apply clinical guidelines KC2. understand how to use diagnostic tests in ruling out key pathology, and be able to describe a safe management plan, including discharge where appropriate, knowing when help is required KC3. be aware of the human factors at play in clinical decision making and their impact on patient safety KC4. be able to support the medical, nursing and administrative team in answering clinical questions KC5. be able to make safe decisions for discharge, with appropriate advice for management beyond the ED, including when taking over other clinicians' patients KC6. be able to provide advice and support for colleagues working within the ACP's own scope of practice and delegated authority.
 Entrustment level 2b: Supervisor within hospital for queries, able to provide prompt direction or assistance and tACP knows reliably when to ask for help.

-- Competent in ECG, clinical image and biochemical assay interpretation - Aware of the cognitive psychology of decision making - Understands basic diagnostic test methodology and how to use diagnostic tests effectively - Understands the fundamentals of decision rule design - Aware of the strengths and limitations of using guidelines, e.g. NICE - Demonstrates capability in dealing with complexity and uncertainty - Shares decision making by informing patients, prioritising patients' wishes, and respecting their beliefs, concerns and expectations - Aware of the human factors at play in clinical decision making and their impact on patient safety - Aware of key steps in diagnostic reasoning - Able to describe strategies for dealing with uncertainty - Always demonstrates appropriate professional values and behaviours, supporting colleagues, respecting differences of opinion, and working as a collaborative member of a team --- --------

-Able to provide effective feedback on clinical reasoning and decision making to other ACPs and junior clinicians

-- communication and interpersonal skills

-- dealing with complexity and uncertainty

-- clinical skills (history taking, diagnosis and medical management; consent; humane interventions; prescribing medicines safely; using medical devices safely; infection control and communicable disease)
+Descriptors Competent in ECG, clinical image and biochemical assay interpretation Aware of the cognitive psychology of decision making Understands basic diagnostic test methodology and how to use diagnostic tests effectively Understands the fundamentals of decision rule design Aware of the strengths and limitations of using guidelines, e.g. NICE Demonstrates capability in dealing with complexity and uncertainty Shares decision making by informing patients, prioritising patients' wishes, and respecting their beliefs, concerns and expectations Aware of the human factors at play in clinical decision making and their impact on patient safety Aware of key steps in diagnostic reasoning Able to describe strategies for dealing with uncertainty Always demonstrates appropriate professional values and behaviours, supporting colleagues, respecting differences of opinion, and working as a collaborative member of a team Able to provide effective feedback on clinical reasoning and decision making to other ACPs and junior clinicians Domain 1: Professional values and behaviours Domain 2: Professional skills communication and interpersonal skills dealing with complexity and uncertainty clinical skills (history taking, diagnosis and medical management; consent; humane interventions; prescribing medicines safely; using medical devices safely; infection control and communicable disease) Domain 3: Professional knowledge professional requirements national legislation the health service and healthcare systems in the four countries Domain 4: Capabilities in health promotion and illness prevention Domain 5: Capabilities in leadership and teamworking Domain 6: Capabilities in patient safety and quality improvement patient safety quality improvement

-- professional requirements

-- national legislation

-- the health service and healthcare systems in the four countries

-Domain 5: Capabilities in leadership and teamworking